Jon Johnson selections for this week's AP Top 25 poll

-This week: It will get much more interesting this week with headliner games such as LSU at Texas and Texas A&M at Clemson.
+The final 5: I have Army at 21, followed by UCF, California, after its nice win at Washington, Boise State and Virginia.

-While there was little movement overall in the rankings this week, look for things to change much more when the next poll is released Sunday.
+In and out: The three teams I dropped this week were Washington, Syracuse and Stanford.
+The three teams I brought in were Maryland, California and Virginia.

-Jon’s selections: Clemson, Alabama, Georgia, Ohio State, Oklahoma, LSU, Michigan, Texas A&M, Auburn, Texas, Utah, Washington, Florida, Penn State, Notre Dame, Oregon, Wisconsin, Washington State, Michigan State, Syracuse, Stanford, Army, Iowa, UCF and Boise State.
+Jon’s Top 25: Clemson, Alabama, Georgia, Ohio State, Oklahoma, LSU, Michigan, Auburn, Utah, Florida, Texas, Penn State, Notre Dame, Oregon, Wisconsin, Texas A&M, Washington State, Michigan State, Iowa, Maryland, Army, UCF, California, Boise State, Virginia.

-AP Top 25: Clemson, Alabama, Georgia, Oklahoma, Ohio State, LSU, Michigan, Notre Dame, Texas, Auburn, Florida, Texas A&M, Utah, Washington, Penn State, Oregon, Wisconsin, UCF, Michigan State, Iowa, Syracuse, Washington State, Stanford, Boise State, Nebraska and Iowa State (tied at 25).
+AP Top 25: Clemson, Alabama, Georgia, LSU, Oklahoma, Ohio State, Notre Dame, Auburn, Florida, Michigan, Utah, Texas, Penn State, Wisconsin, Oregon, Texas, UCF, Michigan State, Iowa, Washington State, Maryland, Boise State, Washington, Southern Cal, Virginia.

 Post a comment as